gherebenr/Connect4AI/README.md

 1) The AI has to make a decision within 500ms.
 2) In a perfect game, the first player will win.
 So if the AI plays against itself, it should win as player 1.

-### Important: I only wrote AIMiniMax.java and AIAlphaBeta.java.
+## I only wrote AIMiniMax.java and AIAlphaBeta.java.